 In addition to these options, the list of base materials that can be used is pretty impressive.
 From fabrics to papers and even wood, the Cricut EasyPress is completely versatile.

-As someone who has also used a commercial heat press, I can say using the Cricut EasyPress gives you similar professional results.
-There are different sizes and four colors (hello mint!) to choose from to cover all your at home heat pressing needs.
+As someone who has also used an industrial heat press, I can say using the Cricut EasyPress gives you similar professional results.
+There are different sizes and colors to choose from to cover all your at home heat pressing needs.

 So whether you plan to heat press on small accessories and knick-knacks such as custom hats, keychains and coasters or larger items such as embellished blankets, table cloths and DIY throwback retro t-shirts, there’s an EasyPress just for you.